vasquez75470/Final-Project-Group-5/README.md

 This game is made with the following classes:

-1. Rect
+1. Rect : area where game will be played
-2. Health
+2. Health : measure of the frogs current health
-3. Time
+3. Time : measure of time frog has left to cross to the other side
-4. FrogPoint
+4. FrogPoint : current location of the frog
-6. Frog
+6. Frog : moves in all four directions
-7. Turtle
+7. Turtle : will move from left to right or right to left and dissapear ocassionally
-8. Car
+8. Car : will move left to right or right to left
-9. Trunk
+9. Trunk : will move left or right and will be able to be rode by frog

  Instructions:
  Use arrowkeys to move frog and get him to safety!